bravenel/Lutron/README.md

 There is the Run Lutron SmartApp, that you install in the IDE.

-The required hardware consists of:
+The required hardware consists of -
   Lutron RadioRA RA-RS232
   Arduino Mega 2560, with
   SmartThings ThingShield